dbos-inc/dbos-docs/docs/explanations/core-concepts.md

 2.  **Access state only through database transactions.** All database operations in DBOS are transactional, making it easy for you to leverage databases' strong safety guarantees and eliminating most race conditions.
 Under the hood, we use transactions to guarantee your workflows [always run to completion](../tutorials/workflow-tutorial#reliability-guarantees), your operations [execute exactly-once](../tutorials/idempotency-tutorial), and your messages are delievered reliably.

 ### Programming Model
-The DBOS programming model is serverless and inspired by [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) principles.
-You build your applications from Typescript functions, annotating them with [decorators](../api-reference/decorators) to declare their properties.
+In DBOS Transact, you build your applications from Typescript functions, annotating them with [decorators](../api-reference/decorators) to declare their properties.
 There are four basic types of functions:

 - **[Transactions](../tutorials/transaction-tutorial)** run your core business logic transactionally in the database.